AshokBadade/AinosoftTodoApp/README.md

-<h1>MERNKeeper App </h1>
+<h1> AinosoftTodoApp </h1>

-MERNKeeper is a full-stack application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to create, read, update, and delete (CRUD) notes.
+AinosoftTodoApp is a full-stack application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to create, read, update, and delete (CRUD) notes.
 This application provides a seamless user experience for managing personal notes efficiently.

 <h2>Features</h2>